The 7 best sea salt sprays for effortlessly beachy hair

 Won't form waves in all hair types

-It feels slightly odd to be shopping for the best sea salt spray from a sunscreen brand, but Sun Bum actually has an entire range dedicated to caring for your hair when you’re on (or off) the beach.
+It feels slightly odd to be shopping for the best sea salt spray from a sunscreen brand, but trust us, this is one you want to know about.
+Sun Bum actually has an entire range dedicated to caring for your hair, whether you’re on or off the beach.

-This texturizing spray uses Hawaiian sea salt with sea kelp (a kind of algae that looks a bit like seaweed) to leave your hair looking like you might have just hopped off a surfboard.
+This texturising spray is formulated with Hawaiian sea salt and sea kelp (a kind of algae that looks a bit like seaweed) to leave your hair looking like you might have just hopped off a surfboard.
 We spritzed and scrunched it into damp hair and found that it did a brilliant job of persuading a wavy hairstyle in hair that’s naturally straight or only normally verging on slightly bendy.
-It doesn’t leave any residue, so strands still feel soft too.
+It also doesn’t leave any residue behind, so strands still feel soft, too.

 Duck & Dry Sea Salt Styler